 About Dr. Julie Laut

 Julie has been deeply involved in community work since moving to Champaign-Urbana in 2009.
-She served for three years on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees.
-She is most proud of helping raise over $70,000 to install solar panels on the building, fostering increased building accessibility, and leading the congregation to commit to work on racial justice.
-Her work with UUCUC continues in the areas of pastoral care, youth engagement, and lay ministry.
+She served for three years on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees, where she helped raise over $70,000 to install solar panels, fostered increased building accessibility, and lead the congregation to commit to work on racial justice.
+Her work with UUCUC continues in the areas of youth engagement and lay ministry.
 During a short tenure on the Urbana City Council in 2020, Julie led Urbana to embrace anti-racist work through membership in the Government Alliance on Race and Equity (GARE) and encouraged a renewal of youth engagement.

-Julie currently lives in Urbana, Illinois, with her husband, Marc, high schooler, Celia, and three phenomenal dogs in a house that just turned 175 years old.
-Her oldest child, Julian, is away at college, but to her delight they still periodically join trivia Friday nights.
-Julie sometimes writes academic and other types of articles, reads fiction voraciously (from sci-fi and fantasy to mystery and high literature), loves crosswords, jigsaw puzzles, and word games, can't resist zombie movies or BBC shows, and delights in quality wine and cheese.
-She can't wait to get back to hosting dinner parties and has lots of trips planned for when the world is safe again for those types of things!
+Julie currently lives in Urbana, Illinois, with her husband, Marc, youngest child, Celia, and three dogs in a creaky brick house that just turned 150 years old.
+Her oldest, Julian, is away at college, but to her delight still periodically joins Friday night trivia.
+Julie periodically writes academic and other types of articles, reads voraciously, loves crosswords, jigsaw puzzles, and word games, can't resist zombie movies or BBC shows, and delights in quality wine and cheese.
+Mostly she loves getting together with friends to share laughter, conversation, and good food!